Need help with the MIT supplemental essays and other applications? Check out our College Application Boot Camp. Submit your best application!

 In short, try to follow these guidelines:

-- Briefly introduce your aspirations, interests, and MIT department of choice.
+- Briefly introduce your aspirations, interests, and department of choice

-- Then provide some specifics about courses you’d love to take, professors you’d like to work with, organizations or opportunities you’d love to take part in, specific accomplishments or research that got you excited about this department, etc.
+- Provide specifics about courses you’d love to take, professors you’d like to do research with, or organizations or opportunities you’d love to take part in

-- You can talk about your ambitions and career goals.
-That’s fine, but make sure to demonstrate your knowledge of MIT and how you’re a good fit with the school.
+- If you talk about your ambitions and career goals, make sure to connect this to MIT and why you’re a good fit with the school

 Your goal here is to indicate that you’re both informed and excited about MIT, and you’re confident that the school can help you further your interests and reach your goals.